ScooterMcgavin21/functional-tictactoe/README.md

 ## Challenges:

-- [ ] Build a react component called Box, render that component to the page.
+- [x] Build a react component called Box, render that component to the page.

-- [ ] Give Box a property (prop) that dictates what text it renders and render an 'X'.
+- [x] Give Box a property (prop) that dictates what text it renders and render an 'X'.

-- [ ] Give Box some style!
+- [x] Give Box some style!
 Make it a button with height 100px and width 100px.

+- [x] Have Box render text based on its state.